Treaty of Hadiach: History and importance

 The Commonwealth position was further weakened by a string of losses in the Russo-Polish War (1654–1667).
 The Tsar felt threatened by the Treaty of Hadiach, which weakened his hold on Cossacks.
 The Russians saw the treaty as an act of war and, even before its ratification, sent an army into Ukraine.
 Although Polish-Lithuanian forces under Stefan Czarniecki dealt a defeat to Russian forces at the Battle of Polonka and recaptured Vilnius in 1660, the lack of other Commonwealth military successes, especially in Ukraine, further undermined Cossack support of the Commonwealth.
 Vyhovsky's early success at the Battle of Konotop in June 1659 was not decisive enough and was followed by a series of defeats.
 The Russian garrisons in Ukraine continued to hold out; a Zaporozhian attack on the Crimean Khanate forced Vyhovsky's Tatar allies to return home, and unrest broke out in the Poltava region.
 Finally, several pro-Russian colonels rebelled and accused Vyhovsky of "selling Ukraine out to the Poles".

 Unable to continue the war, Vyhovsky resigned in October 1659 and retired to Poland.
 The situation was further complicated by the Ottoman Empire, which tried to gain control of the disputed region and played all factions against one another.
 Meanwhile, the Commonwealth was weakened by Lubomirski's rebellion.
 The treaty was mostly repeated in the 1660 Treaty of Chudnov.

 In the end, Russia was victorious, as seen in the 1667 Truce of Andrusovo and the Treaty of Perpetual Peace (1686).
 Ukrainian Cossacks fell under the Russian sphere of influence, with much fewer privileges under the Hetmanate than would have been granted under the Treaty of Hadiach.
-By the late 18th century, Cossack political influence has been almost destroyed by the Russian Empire.
+By the late 18th century, Cossack political influence was almost destroyed by the Russian Empire.